henrycg/heavyhitters/README.md

 # README

+## WARNING: This is not production-ready code.

+This is software for a research prototype.
+Please do *NOT* use this code in production.

+## Background

 This is the source code that accompanies the paper
 >  "Lightweight Techniques for Private Heavy Hitters".
 > by Dan Boneh, Elette Boyle, Henry Corrigan-Gibbs, Niv Gilboa, and Yuval Ishai.